youldash/iOS/README.md

 In this workshop, we present Apple's approach to building a [Scene Graph](https://en.wikipedia.org/wiki/Scene_graph) iOS app.
 A **Scene Graph** is a general [Data Structure](https://en.wikipedia.org/wiki/Data_structure) that is commonly used by vector-based graphics editing apps like [Adobe Illustrator](http://www.adobe.com/products/illustrator.html) and  [AutoCAD](http://www.autodesk.com/products/autocad/overview), and modern computer games.
 These apps often arrange both logical and spatial representations of a graphical scene using specific **Graph** structure elements: **Nodes** and **Edges**.

-At the end of the workshop, you will be able to develop a fully-fledged Scene Graph iOS app that will produce the following output (or screenshot):
+At the end of the course, you will be able to develop a fully-fledged Scene Graph iOS app that is capable of establishing two-dimensional Scene Graph instances in a dynamic fashion.
+In other words, you will be able to dynamically construct the Nodes and Edges of a typical Scene Graph, while arranging their spacial positions using "touch" as the primary method of input.

+The final product should look similarly to the following iPad mockup (or screenshot):
 ![Screenshot](https://raw.github.com/youldash/iOS/master/Grapher/ScreenshotLandscape.png)

 ### Course Syllabus